-- · Marchex, Inc. is offering 200,000 shares of % convertible exchangeable preferred stock, par value \$0.01 per share. - Dividends will be cumulative from the date of original issue at the annual rate of % of the liquidation preference of the preferred stock, payable quarterly on the day of , , and , commencing , 2005.
-Any dividends must be declared by our board of directors and must come from funds which are legally available for dividend payments. - The preferred stock is convertible at the option of the holder at any time, unless previously redeemed or exchanged, into our Class B common stock, par value \$0.01 per share, at an initial conversion price of \$ (equivalent to a conversion rate of approximately shares of Class B common stock for each share of preferred stock).
-The initial conversion price is subject to adjustment in certain events. - · At any time, we may elect to automatically convert some or all of the preferred stock into shares of our Class B common stock if the closing price of our Class B common stock has exceeded \$ , subject to adjustment, which is 150% of the conversion price for at least 20 of the 30 consecutive trading days ending within 5 trading days prior to the notice of automatic conversion. - · If we elect to automatically convert some or all of the preferred stock prior to , 2008, we will make an additional payment on the preferred stock equal to the aggregate amount of dividends that would have accrued and become payable on the preferred stock from , 2005 through and including , 2008, less any dividends already paid on the preferred stock.
+Marchex, Inc. is offering 200,000 shares of 4.75% convertible exchangeable preferred stock, par value \$0.01 per share.

+- Dividends will be cumulative from the date of original issue at the annual rate of 4.75% of the liquidation preference of the preferred stock, payable quarterly on the 15th day of February, May, August and November, commencing May 15, 2005.
+Any dividends must be declared by our board of directors and must come from funds which are legally available for dividend payments. - The preferred stock is convertible at the option of the holder at any time, unless previously redeemed or exchanged, into our Class B common stock, par value \$0.01 per share, at an initial conversion price of \$24.50 (equivalent to a conversion rate of approximately 10.2041 shares of Class B common stock for each share of preferred stock).
+The initial conversion price is subject to adjustment in certain events. - At any time, we may elect to automatically convert some or all of the preferred stock into shares of our Class B common stock if the closing price of our Class B common stock has exceeded \$36.75, subject to adjustment, which is 150% of the conversion price for at least 20 of the 30 consecutive trading days ending within 5 trading days prior to the notice of automatic conversion. - If we elect to automatically convert some or all of the preferred stock prior to February 15, 2008, we will make an additional payment on the preferred stock equal to the aggregate amount of dividends that would have accrued and become payable on the preferred stock from February 14, 2005 through and including February 15, 2008, less any dividends already paid on the preferred stock.

-- Prior to , 2008, the preferred stock is not redeemable at our option.
-Thereafter, the preferred stock is redeemable at our option, in whole or in part, at the declining redemption prices set forth herein, together with accrued dividends to, but excluding the redemption date. - The preferred stock is exchangeable, in whole but not in part, at our option on any dividend payment date beginning , 2006, for our % convertible subordinated debentures at the rate of \$250 principal amount of debentures for each share of preferred stock.
+- Prior to February 20, 2008, the preferred stock is not redeemable at our option.
+Thereafter, the preferred stock is redeemable at our option, in whole or in part, at the declining redemption prices set forth herein, together with accrued dividends to, but excluding the redemption date. - The preferred stock is exchangeable, in whole but not in part, at our option on any dividend payment date beginning February 15, 2006, for our 4.75% convertible subordinated debentures at the rate of \$250 principal amount of debentures for each share of preferred stock.
 The debentures, if issued upon exchange of the preferred stock, will mature on the twenty-five year anniversary of the exchange date.
-The debentures, if issued, will have terms substantially similar to those of the preferred stock. - $\cdot$ The preferred stock has no maturity date and voting rights prior to conversion into Class B common stock, except under limited circumstances. - · Shares of our Class B common stock are listed on the Nasdaq National Market under the symbol "MCHX."
-The last reported sale price of our Class B common stock on January 7, 2005 was \$20.49 per share.
-We have applied to list the preferred stock on the Nasdaq National Market under the symbol "MCHXP." - $\cdot$ Simultaneously with this offering of preferred stock, Marchex is offering 7,000,000 shares of Class B common stock, excluding up to 1,050,000 shares available to cover over-allotments, by means of a separate prospectus. - The closing of this offering is subject to the concurrent closing of the Name Development asset acquisition described in this prospectus and the closing of the concurrent Class B common stock offering.
+The debentures, if issued, will have terms substantially similar to those of the preferred stock. - The preferred stock has no maturity date and voting rights prior to conversion into Class B common stock, except under limited circumstances. - Shares of our Class B common stock are listed on the Nasdaq National Market under the symbol "MCHX."
+The last reported sale price of our Class B common stock on February 8, 2005 was \$22.30 per share.
+Our preferred stock has been approved for listing on the Nasdaq National Market under the symbol "MCHXP." - Simultaneously with this offering of preferred stock, Marchex is offering 8,000,000 shares of Class B common stock, excluding up to 1,200,000 shares available to cover over-allotments, by means of a separate prospectus. - The closing of this offering is subject to the concurrent closing of the Name Development asset acquisition described in this prospectus and the closing of the concurrent Class B common stock offering.

 This investment involves risks.
-See "Risk Factors" beginning on page 15.
+See " Risk Factors" beginning on page 14.

-Per Share Total

-Public offering price \$ \$

-Underwriting discount \$ \$

-Proceeds, before expenses, to Marchex, Inc. \$ \$
+Per Share Total Public offering price Underwriting discount Proceeds, before expenses, to Marchex, Inc. \$ 8.75 \$ 50,000,000 \$ 1,750,000 \$ 48,250,000